Archaeological expeditions from the Netherlands and Flanders for which the NVIC acts as the primary facilitating institution in Egypt.

 - The pottery workshops in Fustat

-Within the AELP(Ancient Egyptian Leather Project), I co-direct the Egyptian Museum Chariot Project (EMCP) together with Dr. Salima Ikram, and in close collaboration with the Conservation Department of the Egyptian Museum and several specialists of various nationalities.
-Through my appointment, the EMCP is now affiliated to NVIC.
+Dr Andre Veldmeijer and Dr Salima Ikram co-direct the Egyptian Museum Chariot Project (EMCP) in close collaboration with the Conservation Department of the Egyptian Museum and several specialists of various nationalities.

 Prof. Dr. Maarten Raven / Dr. C. Greco